delta-io/delta/PROTOCOL.md

   - Stable Row IDs must be unique within a version of the table and must not be equal to the fresh Row IDs of other rows in the same version of the table.
   - Writers should preserve the stable Row IDs of rows that are updated or copied using materialized Row IDs.
     - The preserved stable Row ID (i.e. a stable Row ID that is not equal to the fresh Row ID of the same physical row) should be equal to the stable Row ID of the same logical row before it was updated or copied.
-    - Materialized Row IDs must be written to the physical column determined by `delta.rowIds.physicalColumnName` in the `configuration` of the table's `metaData` action.
+    - Materialized Row IDs must be written to the column determined by `delta.rowIds.materializedColumnName` in the `configuration` of the table's `metaData` action.
-      The value in this physical column must be set to `NULL` for stable Row IDs that are not preserved.
+      The value in this column must be set to `NULL` for stable Row IDs that are not preserved.
 - Writers must assign stable Row Commit Versions to all rows.
   - Writers should preserve the stable Row Commit Versions of rows that are copied (but not updated) using materialized Row Commit Versions.
     - The preserved stable Row Commit Version (i.e. a stable Row Commit Version that is not equal to the fresh Row Commit Version of the same physical row) should be equal to the stable Commit Version of the same logical row before it was copied.
-    - Materialized Row Commit Versions must be written to the physical column determined by `delta.rowCommitVersions.physicalColumnName` in the `configuration` of the table's `metaData` action.
+    - Materialized Row Commit Versions must be written to the column determined by `delta.rowCommitVersions.materializedColumnName` in the `configuration` of the table's `metaData` action.
-      The value in this physical column must be set to `NULL` for stable Row Commit Versions that are not preserved (i.e. that are equal to the fresh Row Commit Version).
+      The value in this column must be set to `NULL` for stable Row Commit Versions that are not preserved (i.e. that are equal to the fresh Row Commit Version).
 - Writers should set `delta.rowTracking.preserved` in the `tags` of the `commitInfo` action to `true` whenever all the stable Row IDs of rows that are updated or copied and all the stable Row Commit Versions of rows that are copied were preserved.
   In particular, writers should set `delta.rowTracking.preserved` in the `tags` of the `commitInfo` action to `true` if no rows are updated or copied.
   Writers should set that flag to false otherwise.